 Understanding L.A. history helps to ensure awareness of the cultural contributions each neighborhood makes to our great city.

-Our goal is to celebrate our neighborhoods by promoting their cultural and historical importance within Los Angeles.
+Our goal is to celebrate our diverse neighborhoods by shining a light on their cultural and historical contributions to Los Angeles.

 Deanna Molloy — founder and board chair of Angels Walk LA.